The House of the Cantons

 The reorganisation of the financial system of transfers to the cantons and the division of tasks (Neugestaltung des Finanzausgleichs und der Aufgabenteilung zwischen Bund und Kantonen, NFA) between the Confederation and the cantons came into force in 2008.

-However, the cantons have also changed since 1848, from an economic, religious, social point of view and in terms of population density or urban/rural development.
+However, the cantons have also changed since 1848, from an economic, religious, and social point of view and in terms of population density or urban/rural development.

 The House of Cantons finds its raison d’être in these developments.